 Nationalized Bank list in India:

-Here, I am going to share the information about the Name of the nationalized bank in India, Logo of the nationalized bank in India, Year of the nationalized bank in India and Head Offices of the nationalized bank in India.
+Here, I am going to share the information about the Name of the nationalized bank in India, the Logo of the nationalized bank in India, the Year of the nationalized bank in India, and the Head Offices of the nationalized bank in India.
 Here, I also try to bifurcate the nationalized banks in India in 1969 and nationalized banks in India in 1980.
-If you want to know about government bank list or Sarkari bank list then you can go to my other post through given link.
+If you want to know about the government bank list or Sarkari bank list then you can go to my other post through the given link.

 |S.No.||Nationalized Banks Name in India||Logo of the Nationalized banks in India||Year of Nationalized banks in India||Head Offices of Nationalized Banks in India|